sitamgithub-MSIT/siglip2-litserve/README.md

 ## Usage

 The project can be used to serve the SigLIP 2 family of models using LitServe.
-It allows you to input an image and candidate labels to classify the image based on the labels provided.
-The model can be used for various tasks, suggesting potential use cases such as zero-shot image classification and image-text retrieval or as a vision encoder for VLMs (and other vision tasks).
+It allows you to input an image and candidate labels to classify it based on the provided labels.
+The model can be used for various tasks, suggesting potential use cases such as zero-shot image classification, image-text retrieval, or as a vision encoder for VLMs (and other vision tasks).

 ## Contributing